MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ### Using a Configuration proxy

-Rather than read from the environment, HTTP client builders may be configured to use a custom `Configuration`, configured with the same proxy configuration settings that are already accepted from the environment.
-This offers the ability to have reusable configurations that are scoped to a limited use case.
+Rather than read from the environment, you may configure HTTP client builders to use a custom `Configuration`, configured with the same proxy configuration settings that are already accepted from the environment.
+This configuration offers the ability to have reusable configurations that are scoped to a limited use case.
 When the HTTP client builder is building the `HttpClient`, it will use the `ProxyOptions` returned from `ProxyOptions.fromConfiguration(<Configuration passed into the builder>)`.

 **Example**